56 Career Overall Rank

-With two works entering his top ten results during 2016 and a new record price of $286,471 set during that year, Warlimpirrnga is an artist whose prices are definitely on an upward trajectory.
-His results in 2105 proved to be the game changer.
-American Uber collector Dennis Scholl included his work in the touring exhibition No Boundaries and followed this up with arranging a solo exhibition for the artist at the prestigious New York Bowrey gallery Salon 94 in October.
+With two works entering his top ten results during 2016 and a new record price of $286,471 set during that year, Warlimpirrnga was definitely singled out as an artist whose prices were definitely on an upward trajectory.
+His results in 2015 had proved to be the game changer.
+American uber collector Dennis Scholl included his work in the touring exhibition No Boundaries and followed this up with a solo exhibition for the artist at the prestigious New York Bowrey Gallery Salon 94 in October.
 The exhibition elicited articles in the New York Times, The Wall Street Journal, Village Voice, Observer, Architectural Digest and a host of Australian local and national newspapers.
 That same month Bonham's set a new second highest record when they offered an untitled work featuring designs associated with the Lake Site of Wilkinkarra that had been painted for Papunya Tula in 2005.
-The work deaccessioned from the Thomas Vroom Collection sold for $31,720.
+The work, deaccessioned from the Thomas Vroom Collection, sold for $31,720.
+In 2018 no less than 3 works entered his top ten records at 2nd, 3rd and 4th places.
+Though only ten works sold of sixteen offered the total for these three paintings alone was $324,630 making him the 4th most successful artist of the year - his best year ever.

-Until 2015, Warlimpirrnga was considered but one of a number of Papunya artists who had developed a relatively generic op-art-like style.
-While his finest works feature meticulously applied designs that exhibit a distinct rhythmic quality many earlier works lack distinction.
-So many Pintupi men have turned in painting the zig zag designs and parallel lines that mimic the fluting incised on their traditional ceremonial objects and weapons that it was hard to see why this particular artist should rise to especially great distinction.
-In my own mind, others across the tri-state boarder amongst the Western Pitjantjatjarra seem to have been far more adventurous with a fresh and bold new approach to painting.
+Until 2015, Warlimpirrnga was considered but one of a number of Papunya artists who had developed a relatively generic op-art like style.
+While his finest works feature meticulously applied designs that exhibit a distinct rhythmic quality, many earlier works lack distinction.
+So many Pintupi men have adopted the zig zag designs and parallel lines that mimic the fluting incised on their traditional ceremonial objects and weapons that it was hard to see why this particular artist should rise to especially great distinction.
+In my own mind, others across the tri-state border amongst the Western Pitjantjatjarra seem to have been far more adventurous with a fresh and bold new approach to painting.
 Papunya men’s paintings, by comparison, seem accomplished but formulaic.
-Yet once again, this simply demonstrates the power of the branded super-collector.
+Yet once again, this simply demonstrates the power of the branded super-collector and the Papunya Tula brand.

 After observing Dr. George and other artists at work for several years, Warlimpirrnga asked for painting materials and Daphne Williams, the co-ordinator of Papunya Tula Artists, was impressed with his efforts.
 Eleven of his paintings that were exhibited at Gallery Gabrielle Pizzi, Melbourne in 1988 were bought and donated to the National Gallery of Victoria by collectors Nellie and Ron Castan.
 Works such as these, collected early in his painting career were unpretentious and favoured a strongly traditional tone.